tegenterter/tabiya-cli/README.md

 ### Filters

-In addition to searching for particular positions, games can also be filtered based on the minimum rating of one or both players of the average rating between them.
+In addition to searching for particular positions, games can also be filtered based on the minimum rating of one or both players or the average rating between them.
 Per position, you can optionally specify the following filters:

 ```yaml
 positions: